takiyu/DeepPose/README.md

 `--resume` argument is also supported.

-To check current training state, please open `http://localhost:8889/`.
+To check current training state, please open `http://localhost:8889/` (port number can be changed by `settings.json`).
 The error rate graph and visualized images can be seen.

 If you want to use GPU, please set `GPU` parameter in `settings.json` to a positive number.